The 96-Hour Fast Benefits and Results: Is It Safe?

 Both methods are challenging, even for experienced fasters, and are not usually recommended to beginners.
 Even veteran fasters need to consult healthcare professionals before doing extended fasting to ensure it won’t have negative effects.

-The positive and negative results may be more significant in a 120-hour fast as it is longer than a 96-hour fast.
+The positive and negative results may be more significant in a 120-hour fast because it is longer than a 96-hour fast, and the body has more time to recover.

 The following table summarizes the similarities and differences between these two types of intermittent fasting.